SPRFMO/FLjjm/README.md

 ## Overview

-Running the JJM Stock Assessment Model Inside the MSE FLR System
+Running the JJM Stock Assessment Model Inside the MSE FLR System, *NOTE: this is to replace original version at <https://github.com/SPRFMO/hcr/FLjjm>*

 To install this package, start R and enter: